The Perfect Product Detail Page to Maximize Purchases

 7. Make it easy

-Be careful not to distract with things like related products, but when appropriate, be sure to let the user know about other products that compliment the one they are viewing.
+Be careful not to distract with sections like related products, but when appropriate, be sure to let the user know about other products that compliment the one they are viewing.
 You could also take the opportunity to show off any bundled offers.
 Whatever you do, make it easy for the user.
 A good rule of thumb is to give someone no more than three options.
 More than that can overwhelm the user and make it hard to make a decision.

 How to Design The Perfect Product Detail Page